The Brimstone Monster: Battling Diabetic Neuropathy

 In a healthy normal human, the pancreas regulates the amount of insulin it needs to produce in accordance with the amount of sugar in the blood to help the blood cells carry the needed energy to all the cells of the body.
 All food is metabolized into sugar and used as energy or stored as fats within the body to be used at a later time.

-A pancreas which does not produce insulin does not provide a way for the cells to receive energy from the food a person ingest.
-Over time, the blood of the poor soul who has a defective pancreas is saturated with non-metabolize-able sugar until the body starts to dissolve itself for the needed nutrients from the bones and organs.
-If left untreated, this blood coagulates possibly leading to many complications of health such as high blood pressure, heart disease, and death just to mention a few!
+A pancreas which does not produce insulin does not provide a way for the cells to receive energy from the food a person ingests.
+Over time, the blood is saturated with non-metabolize-able sugar until the body starts to dissolve itself for the needed nutrients from the bones and organs.
+If left untreated, this blood coagulates possibly leading to many complications of health such as high blood pressure, heart disease, and death--just to mention a few!

 Artificial human insulin, synthesized hormones, or animal insulin is the current treatment for this type of pancreatic issue.
-Generally, people born with this disorder are called Type I Diabetics though those with Type II Diabetes can also suffer from full pancreatic failure.
+Generally, people born with this disorder are called Type 1 Diabetics though those with Type 2 Diabetes can also suffer from full pancreatic failure.

 Not Producing Enough

-Due to genetics and a number of environmental factors, some people's pancreases produce insulin insufficient for the needs of the body.
-The glucose or sugar from the food in the blood stream is not sufficiently metabolized with the count of insulin hormone.
-The pancreas unaided just cannot produce enough of the hormone to metabolize all the glucose in the system.
+Due to genetics and a number of environmental factors, some people's have a pancreas that produces insulin insufficient for the needs of the body.
+The pancreas, unaided, cannot produce enough of the hormone to metabolize all the glucose in the system.